tardate/LittleArduinoProjects/Radio/SolderSmokeDCRX/README.md

 I used the [laser cutters at our local library](../../Equipment/NLB/LionsforgeCraftlaser/) to cut and etch a custom base.
 The library is a great resource: it's also where I [printed the PTO former](../../Equipment/NLB/FlashforgeCreatorPro2/).

-To get on the air from my apartment in Singapore, I'm using an MLA-30 Active Loop antenna, with a [PLJ-1601](../../Equipment/PLJ1601/) frequency counter attached to the PTO to take some of the guesswork out of tuning.
+To get on the air from my apartment in Singapore, I'm using an [MLA-30+ Active Loop](../MLA30ActiveLoop/) antenna, with a [PLJ-1601](../../Equipment/PLJ1601/) frequency counter attached to the PTO to take some of the guesswork out of tuning.

 ### How it works: Just Four Stages